Swansea University: Student media

 Xtreme Radio is the radio station of the University, run by students.
 It was founded in November 1968 as Action Radio, making it the third oldest student radio station in the UK and oldest in Wales.
 It broadcasts to various areas around campus and is available worldwide on the internet.
 The station plays a wide variety of music, as well as having a number of specialist programmes including talk and sports shows.

 The Students' Union also runs the Waterfront news service and SUTV television.

 Student accommodation

-Swansea University provides approximately 3200 places in University halls across its two campuses, as well as some 1300 in the purpose-built Hendrefoelan Student Village and more in off-campus residences at Beck House.
+Swansea University provides approximately 3200 places in University halls across its two campuses, as well as some 1300 in the purpose-built Hendrefoilan Student Village, with 686 places, and more in off-campus residences at Beck House.
+Hendrefoilan Student Village will be closing in June 2023.

 There are also a number of university managed properties in the Uplands and Brynmill areas of the city.

+Hendrefoilan Student Village

+The Hendrefoilan estate was 2.5 miles from the Singleton Park campus, just off the main Swansea to Gower road, set amongst mature woodland with open grassy areas.
+The student village has since closed and been redeveloped into a housing estate.

 Bay Campus halls

-The Bay Campus halls have about 2000 rooms and will in due course replace the student accommodation in the Hendrefoelan Student village.
-The Hendrefoelan estate is 2.5 miles from the Singleton Park campus, just off the main Swansea to Gower road, set amongst mature woodland with open grassy areas.
-The student village is now undergoing a phased redevelopment through the construction of 3 and 4-bedroom family homes.
+Bay Campus has 2000 rooms in a mix of twin, en-suite, premium en-suite and wheelchair accessible rooms, as well as 1 & 2-bed flats for singles or couples.
+They also have Welsh Language flats on site.